blockprotocol/blockprotocol/apps/README.md

 # Apps

 This `apps` directory contains the source-code and content for the [blockprotocol.org] website.
-It will be expanded to include other "runnable" applications" as they become available.
+It will be expanded to include other "runnable" applications as they become available.

 **Please note:** the Block Protocol for Wordpress plugin is located in the [`/libs/wordpress-plugin`] directory.
 Links to other Block Protocol embedding applications can be found in the [Using Blocks] page within the [Þ Docs].